Christian Breukelman

 Biography

 Christian has advocated for his clients’ interests before all levels of court in Ontario and before the Federal Court.
-He represents clients in all manners of actions including commercial disputes, medical malpractice claims, professional negligence claims, condominium litigation, and employment matters.
-His practice has led him to represent his clients at trials, routinely argue complex motions and applications, and conduct appeals before both the Divisional Court and the Court of Appeal for Ontario.
+He represents clients (both plaintiffs and defendants) in all sorts of actions including class actions, commercial disputes, medical malpractice claims, professional negligence claims, condominium litigation, and employment matters.
+His practice has led him to represent his clients at trials, routinely argue complex motions and applications, and conduct appeals before the Divisional Court and the Court of Appeal for Ontario.
 He also has also appeared before several tribunals, including the Human Rights Tribunal of Ontario, the Workplace Safety and Insurance Appeals Tribunal, and the Condominium Authority Tribunal.

 Outside of the courtroom, Christian is an engaged member of the legal community.
 He often presents to his clients on emerging issues in civil litigation and authors a chapter of Civil Practice & Procedure in Ontario.
 He is a member of the Toronto Lawyers Association, the Professional Liability Underwriting Society, and the Advocates Society.